 When comparing PyCharm vs Light Table, the Slant community recommends PyCharm for most people.
-In the question“What are the best IDEs or editors for Python?”
-PyCharm is ranked 1st while Light Table is ranked 20th.
+In the question“What are the best Python IDEs or editors?”
+PyCharm is ranked 1st while Light Table is ranked 24th.
 The most important reason people chose PyCharm is:

 PyCharm has CVS, Git, Subversion and Mercurial integration.

 Pro Version control integration